 If socialized properly with the children of your family, Great Danes will go through great measures to protect them.
 They’re highly intelligent dogs capable of assessing situations where your children are in distress.

-So do you own a Great Dane with children?
-Do they get along?
+Do you have a Great Dane at home with children?
+How do they get along?
 Let us know in the comments section below!

 Posts you may like: